gransl/310-alp/README.md

 ## 💡 Why Ruby?
 Team Magma wrote their wikis on Ruby, and it sparked an interest in the language.
 I was curious about its "There's more than one way to do it" (TMTOWTDI) and "Everything is an object" philosophies.
-I also don't have alot of experience with scripting language in general, so I wanted to try one.
+I also don't have a lot of experience with scripting language in general, so I wanted to try one.

 ## 🧬  How does Ruby handle...

 Because a core Ruby philosophy is TMTOWDI, there are many routes to handling things in Ruby.
-If you browse my code, you'll see I did not adapt one specific style, but rather tried differnt things in different circumstances.
+If you browse my code, you'll see I did not adapt one specific style, but rather tried different things in different circumstances.
 I also experimented with my IDE's (RubyMine) suggestions for making code more compact, which taught me new operators and formats that I hadn't seen before!